 They generate this estimate by taking the last known read for your meter and adding an estimate of what they believe your usage may have been since your last read.

 Last Read Value + Estimated Usage = Estimate Opening Read

 The Estimated Usage component is calculated by taking both the time since the last read and your estimated annual consumption (EAC) into consideration.
 Your EAC is an industry calculated number which is managed within a centralised industry database see - How am I charged for my energy section for more information about how to find your EAC.

 When the independent company compares your read against their own estimate to judge whether it is in-line or not, they do this by creating an upper and lower bound around their own estimate.

 Say for example a customer submits a read to their previous energy company on 1st October 2016 of 32,536.
 They switch over to us and have a supply start date of 1st December.

 The validation company has decided that their estimated usage should have been 333 kWh between the 1st October and 1st December.
 This means that the upper bound would be 32,536 + 2.5 x 333 = 33,369 lower bound = 32,536.
 When we receive an opening read, if it is greater than 32,536 and below 33,369 then it will be validated.
 If it's outside of these then it will fail and we'll use their estimate of 32,536 + 333 = 32,869.

 Once the validation process has been completed the opening read that is being used is then sent over to your previous supplier so they can use it to produce your final bill with them.

-If you would like to use the read you have provided, we can dispute the estimated read we have used for you.
-The final bill which may have already been generated by your previous supplier will also need to be changed once the read has been agreed (See My opening read is wrong for more details).
+If you would like to use your read rather than an estimate, it is possible to dispute the estimated read used for you.
+Any final bill which may have already been generated will need to be changed if a new read is agreed (See My opening read is wrong for more details).